MaxITService/OneClickPrompts/code-notes.md

 1. The user configures the extension through the popup interface (`popup.html` and `popup-page-scripts/*`).
 2. The configuration is stored in Chrome's storage by the service worker (`config.js`).
-3. When the user visits a supported website, the content scripts (`init.js` and its dependencies) are injected into the page.
+3. When the user visits a supported website, the content scripts are injected into the page.
-4. The content scripts retrieve the configuration from the service worker and inject the custom buttons into the page.
+4. The main content script (`init.js`) first checks if the floating panel should be visible.
+It then creates the custom buttons directly in the correct location (either inline or inside the newly created floating panel) to prevent any visual flicker.
-5. Users can toggle between inline injected buttons and the floating panel via the toggle button (🔼).
+5. When the user toggles the panel's visibility, the buttons are destroyed from their current location and re-created in the new one.
 6. The floating panel's position, size, and visibility state are saved per website and restored when revisiting.
 7. When the user clicks a custom button:
     - If the floating panel is active and Queue Mode is on, the prompt is added to a queue.
 The queue sends prompts sequentially with a configurable delay.